-Where children leave the school the Designated Safeguarding Lead should ensure their child protection file is transferred to the new school as soon as possible.
+Where children leave the school (including in year transfers) the Designated Safeguarding Lead should ensure their child protection file is transferred to the new school as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
-Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs are aware as required.
+Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENCOs are aware as required.